-The Harvard Square Kiosk was designed for the Boston Elevated Railway in 1927 to replace the original subway station headhouse of 1912.
-Designed by Blackall, Clapp & Whittemore and constructed in 1927-28, the new kiosk had thin piers of alternating waterstruck brick and limestone in a pattern similar to that of Harvard's Class of 1877 Gate.
-The piers supported a thin copper roof of shallow, intersecting barrel vaults.
-Between the roof and a low brick perimeter wall the entire structure was glazed so as to be to be transparent to converging traffic.
-The perimeter wall enclosed three sides of the structure; the fourth side, facing the Coop, was open to the staircases down to the station.
+The Harvard Square Kiosk incorporated the stairs and escalator of the original headhouse of 1912.
+Designed by Blackall, Clapp & Whittemore and constructed in 1927-28, the new kiosk had thin piers of alternating waterstruck brick and limestone in a pattern similar to that of several Harvard Yard gates nearby.
+The piers supported a thin copper roof of shallow, intersecting barrel vaults supported on a riveted iron framework.
+Between the roof and the low brick perimeter walls the entire structure was glazed so as to be transparent to converging traffic.
+The perimeter walls enclosed three sides of each stairway; the fourth side, facing the Coop, was open to the staircases down to the station.
 The two staircases were separated by an escalator and a passageway.